Research

 Abstract: Exposure to school violence has been proven to be detrimental to human capital formation, but there is limited rigorous evidence about how to tackle this pervasive issue.
 This paper examines the impacts of a large-scale government intervention that aimed to improve school leaders’ skills to manage school violence in Peru.
 I exploit the eligibility rules used to select beneficiary schools and use a fuzzy regression discontinuity design to estimate the short-term impacts of the intervention on violence and education-related outcomes.
 The findings show that the likelihood of reporting violence increased by 15 percentage points and that the number of reports of violence rose among eligible schools.
 Combining unique administrative and primary data, I provide suggestive evidence that the documented rise in reports of violence is primarily due to shifts in reporting rather than a greater incidence of school violence.
 Upon exploring the short-term impacts on education-related outcomes, I find the intervention reduced students' likelihood of switching schools by two percentage points.
 These findings add to our understanding of the benefits of investing in school staff skills for safer learning environments.

-Gender Norms, Violence and Adolescent Girls’ Trajectories.
-Evidence from a Field Experiment in India” (with Alison Andrew, Sonya Krutikova and Hemlata Verma) Submitted
+Empowering Adolescent Girls: Does it take a Village?” (with Alison Andrew, Sonya Krutikova and Hemlata Verma) Submitted

-"When the Data You Have Aren’t the Data You Need: School-Related Violence Data Availability in Low- and Middle-Income Countries" (with David K. Evans, Susannah Hares and DongYi Wu) Submitted
+"When the Data You Have Aren’t the Data You Need: School-Related Violence Data Availability in Low- and Middle-Income Countries" (with David K. Evans, Susannah Hares and DongYi Wu) Revise and resubmit World Development.

-Abstract: School-related violence is a major challenge in many low- and middle-income countries.
-This is well established by surveys that—if anything—likely underestimate the prevalence of violence in schools.
-Yet prevalence rates on sexual, physical, and psychological violence are just the first piece of data that policymakers and partners need to combat school-related violence: they also need data on which groups experience violence, which groups commit violence, where and when violence is taking place, and whether it is getting better or worse over time.
-In this study, we review the availability of data on school-related violence from international surveys administered across low- and middle-income countries as well as national surveys in a sample of countries over the last decade.
+Abstract: Low- and middle-income countries continue to lag behind high-income countries in the quantity and quality of schooling, two elements of human capital accumulation.
+Violence in schools—which surveys demonstrate is a challenge across countries—is associated with worse educational and life outcomes.
+Yet documenting the prevalence of sexual, physical, and psychological violence in schools is just the first piece of data that policymakers and partners need to act effectively against school-related violence.
+In this study, we review the availability of data on school-related violence from international surveys administered across low- and middle-income countries as well as national surveys in a sample of countries.
 We find that most countries lack data to answer simple questions that policymakers might ask as precursors to taking action against school-related violence, to understand the consequences of violence, or to monitor progress on reducing violence.
-For example, only one in six countries has data to measure how many children have recently experienced sexual violence from school staff, none of the countries has the data to track dropouts in the year subsequent to an incident of violence, and none of the surveys could identify how much violence occurs on the way to and from school.
+For example, only one in six countries has data to measure how many children have recently experienced sexual violence from school staff.
 The gaps in data are biggest for younger children.
-We provide a dataset of international surveys with school-related violence questions and recommendations to improve measurement of school-related violence to increase actionability by decision makers in education systems.
+We provide a dataset of international surveys with school-related violence questions and recommendations to increase the available, actionable data related to school-related violence.

 Read blog post.
 Download our dataset.
 Check our map of surveys.